mit-pdos/sigmaos/cpython3.11/Doc/library/time.rst

 .. function:: time() -> float

-   Return the time in seconds since the epoch_ as a floating-point number.
+   Return the time in seconds since the epoch_ as a floating point number.
 The handling of `leap seconds`_ is platform dependent.
    On Windows and most Unix systems, the leap seconds are not counted towards the time in seconds since the epoch_.
 This is commonly referred to as `Unix time <https://en.wikipedia.org/wiki/Unix_time>`_.

-   Note that even though the time is always returned as a floating-point number, not all systems provide time with a better precision than 1 second.
+   Note that even though the time is always returned as a floating point number, not all systems provide time with a better precision than 1 second.
    While this function normally returns non-decreasing values, it can return a lower value than a previous call if the system clock has been set back